shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
-This section delves into the practical application of LORAs and models for generating specific content like pixel art and 3D textures.
-It provides a step-by-step guide on using SDXL 1.0 with a pixel art XL LORA and addresses common issues in texture generation, suggesting procedural stochastic shaders as a solution.
-The document emphasizes the importance of LORAs in guiding models to produce specific styles without learning new approaches and offers practical examples for handling unexpected situations.
+This document explores the practical use of LORAs and models for generating content like pixel art and 3D textures.
+It provides a step-by-step guide for using SDXL 1.0 with a pixel art XL LORA and addresses AI's limitations in creating seamless textures, suggesting procedural stochastic shaders as a solution.
+The document emphasizes LORAs' role in guiding models to produce specific styles without learning new approaches and offers practical examples for handling AI-generated texture issues.
+Alternatives like Tensor.Art and Flux AI are recommended for those not using Stable Diffusion locally.
 </span>

 ---